fbpx

 Tolerance controls the range of colors affected by the paint bucket tool.
 If you set tolerance to zero, only a specific pixel color is affected; if you increase Tolerance, you can paint more pixels.

-If you use the paint bucket tool on an empty layer, it will fill that entire area, regardless of the value you set for Tolerance because there will be no variation of colors.
-That makes the paint bucket tool one of the best tools to fill empty layers.
+If you use the paint bucket tool on an empty layer, it will fill that entire area regardless of the value you set for Tolerance because there will be no variation of colors.
+That makes the paint bucket tool one of the best tools for filling empty layers.

 Anti-Alias slightly blurs the edges of your selection, making them look smoother.
 Keep this setting checked to prevent problems such as jagged or rough edges.